Dynamic Ideas 4 Life

 Benefits of Red Raspberry Leaf Tea

-This is a funny one for me because I never really heard of before writing this.
-Doing a search for Red Raspberry Tea and the first thing that comes up was ‘Using Red Raspberry Tea to Induce Labour’.
-Interesting I thought as just a quick bit of research and it is linked with both fertility and trying to conceive.
+This is a funny one for me because I never really heard of this before doing this research.
+So, it is funny because if you google Red Raspberry Tea quite possibly the first thing that comes up will be ‘Using Red Raspberry Tea to Induce Labour’.

 If you are trying to have a baby this can help apparently plus can also help during pregnancy.
 Even afterwards as well as it is good for the uterus, and can strengthen the uterine walls.

 Other than this Red Raspberry Leaf Tea can also help with cold, & flu, psoriasis, acne, eczema, constipation, indigestion, high blood pressure, inflammation, and joint pain.
-Plus also can help with obesity.
+Plus it also can help with obesity (apparently). {Read More HERE}

 It is packed with many different vitamins and nutrients such as Iron, Magnesium, and Potassium plus Vitamin B, C & E.